aridjayarecipes/cutesrecipes.web.app/content/post/1823-how-to-make-speedy-pomegranate-jelly.md

 1. Remove from heat and skim off foam.

-This pomegranate jelly recipe requires a lot of fruit, but once you&#39;ve made it, you&#39;ll agree it&#39;s fabulous and worth the expense.
-If fresh pomegranates aren&#39;t available or too costly, you can substitute.
+This pomegranate jelly recipe requires a lot of fruit, but once you've made it, you'll agree it's fabulous and worth the expense.
+If fresh pomegranates aren't available or too costly, you can substitute.
 Pomegranate Jelly Recipe - Pome Pudding Recipe with step wise pictures.
 Super delicious and refreshing pome jelly which is pretty easy to make and taste so delicious.
 This jelly of mine won first place at the State Fair of Texas, and the recipe was printed in the State Fair cookbook..

 So that's going to wrap this up for this special food pomegranate jelly recipe.
 Thank you very much for reading.
 I'm confident that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!